saQult/koolchanger/README.md

 4. When you are in league lobby, KoolChanger checks if someone already created lobby with UUID of any lobby members, if not, it creates lobby hub in remote server
 5. When someone joins, all other players send their skins to joined player
 6. If someone select any skin, this skin sends to another lobby members

+# PARTY MODE DOES NOT WORK WITH CUSTOM SKINS (at least for now)

 Use party mode if you trust your friends because they can make u play with some ugly skin XD